Specific rules for medical devices

 Design of a medical device study

 The design of a medical device study shall be based on the research question or hypothesis to be answered or tested.
 The study should be planned in such a way that the data collected is of good quality and can be used to answer the question involved.
 The question and study design can vary depending on what the purpose of the study is, but also depending on the development stage the medical device is at.
 You can read more about different study designs and statistical aspects in ISO14155:2020 Annex I and on the page Analysis on this website.

 In addition to considering scientific aspects, you also need to ensure that the design that is best from a purely scientific viewpoint is also ethically and practically feasible.
 It is also a good idea to consider how the study design impacts on the quality of the data collected.
 A complex study design may require greater educational efforts for users and personnel, or a comprehensive plan for monitoring, to avoid failings in data quality compared to a design that largely follows the normal healthcare procedures.

 Medical device aspects on ethical review

 In addition to the requirements set by the Ethical Review Authority on the written information to be given to study participants, there are specific requirements in EU regulation on medical devices and in ISO14155:2020on what information to be given to the participants in a medical device study.

 When it comes to insurance for study participants, there are also circumstances that are specific for studies involving medical devices.
 If the studies are conducted as part of the healthcare principals activities, the patient insurance the healthcare principal is obliged to have is valid.
 On the other hand, there is no equivalent to the Medicinal Products Act (SFS 1992:859) covering medical devices.

-Does the study need a permit from the Medical Products Agency?
+Should the study be reviewed by the Swedish Medical Products Agency?